Our Financial Performance and KPIs

 4 - Period or Year net income after tax divided by weighted average number of outstanding common shares

-These key indicators were chosen to provide management with a measure of the Group’s financial strength (Current Ratio and Debt to Equity) and the Group’s ability to maximize the value of its stockholders’ investment in the Group (Net Book Value Per Share and Earnings Per Share).
+These key indicators were chosen to provide Management with a measure of the Group’s financial strength (Current Ratio and Debt to Equity) and the Group’s ability to maximize the value of its stockholders’ investment in the Group (Net Book Value Per Share and Earnings Per Share).
 Likewise, these ratios are used to compare the Group’s performance with similar companies.

 Got questions?